MatveyGuralskiy/GCP/VPC/README.md

 # VPC (Virtual Private Cloud)
 Provides networking functionality to Compute Engine virtual machine (VM) instances, Google Kubernetes Engine (GKE) clusters, and serverless workloads

+In GCP a VPC is global network that can span multiple regions.
+It's not limited to any specific range of IP Addresses (CIDR Blocks)

+This approach gives greater flexibility and allows you to add or change subnets without having to reconfigure the entire VPC.
+You can create different subnets with different CIDR blocks in different regions within the same VPC.

 I created 2 VPC's: First VPC get 4 subnets, 2 in USA: private and public, and 2 in Europe: private and public.
 The second VPC located in Asia with public subnet only

 <img src="https://github.com/MatveyGuralskiy/GCP/blob/main/VPC/Screens/VPC-List.png?raw=true">